 For frying, I used vegetable oil.
 I used my T-fal FR8000 Oil Filtration Ultimate EZ Clean Easy to clean 3.5-Liter Fry Basket Stainless Steel Immersion Deep Fryer, 2.6-Pound, Silver.
 I like it because it regulates the heat very well, and it has a filter so you can reuse the oil.
 I think peanut oil would also work well, but it is more expensive.

 I do have some tips on technique.
-Make sure your fish pieces are no more than 3 ounces, when the fish is heavier it will immediately sink in the oil, and the batter may wrap itself around the heating elements of your fryer.
+Make sure your fish pieces are no more than 3 ounces when the fish is heavier it will immediately sink in the oil, and the batter may wrap itself around the heating elements of your fryer.
 If you are simply using a pot to heat your oil in, this may not be an issue.
 I like to raise and lower the battered fish pieces a few times when I lower them into the oil, this way the batter can cook just a little, and the expansion of the batter is less troublesome.
-It isn’t difficult to do at all, but this batter does expand while cooking, it is one of the characteristics that makes this batter so unique.
+It isn’t difficult to do at all, but this batter does expand while cooking, it is one of the characteristics that make this batter so unique.

 I hope you enjoy one of my childhood favorites.
 You could use this same batter to dip chicken tenders, shrimp, and even onion rings.
 You may want to serve this recipe with some tartar sauce.

-Long John Silvers Fish Recipe
+Long John Silvers Fish Batter Copycat Recipe

 - 2 pounds cod sliced into 3 ounce pieces (you can use other types of fish)